St Mary's Collegiate Church, Youghal: Reformation

 Following the Reformation, the church and its assets came into the control of the Established church.
 The majority Roman Catholic population was obliged to quit the church and to conduct their services elsewhere on private premises.
 Due to the Penal Laws, it was not possible to construct another church until 1796 when St Mary's parish church was built.
 That church remains the oldest Catholic church in the Roman Catholic Diocese of Cloyne still active as a parish church.
-The last Catholic warden was Thomas Allen (1533); Roger Skiddy was appointed by King Edward VI of England.
+The last Catholic warden was Thomas Allen (1533); Roger Skiddy was appointed by King Edward VI.
 He is described as "Warden of Youghal" in 1567.
 Sixty years later all the endowments were acquired by the Earl of Cork, and in 1639 the rectory was united to the wardenship.
 A Catholic succession of wardens was maintained as late as 1709, when Father Richard Harnet held the position, which by then was merely titular.
 In the Anglican succession, the Bishop of Cloyne was and is deemed to be the Warden.

 In 1597, the college house was plundered and laid in ruins by the insurgent forces of Gerald FitzGerald, 15th Earl of Desmond, who, among other acts of desecration, unroofed the beautiful High Chancel.